 L-theanine is one of the best supplements for PTSD.
 It takes away the edge and helps you with sleep.

 L-theanine in studies has shown to help with sleep without causing downiness like most meds and other unwanted side effects like dry mouth and sweating.
 L-theanine also helps promote relaxation.

-B vitamins function for the body’s cells are functioning properly.
-B vitamins help convert food into energy, creates neurogenesis or create new brain cells.
-B vitamins create new blood cells and maintain healthy skin cells, brain cells, and other body cells.
+Vitamin B’s function for the body’s cells is functioning correctly.
+For example, b vitamins help convert food into energy, promote neurogenesis or create new brain cells.
+In addition, bB vitamins make new blood cells and maintain healthy skin, brain, and other body cells.

-A study funded by MAPS was published in the Journal of Psychopharmacology in April 2011 showed that 83% of the people who received MDMA-assisted psychotherapy had a clinically substantial reduction in the severity of their depression.
+A study funded by MAPS published in the Journal of Psychopharmacology in April 2011 showed that 83% of the people who received MDMA-assisted psychotherapy had a clinically substantial reduction in the severity of their depression.